CinoAlex/Search-Queries-Analysis/README.md

 # Search-Queries-Analysis
-Python script to analyse search queries from Search Queries Report in GA.
+analyse-queries.py - script to analyse search queries from Search Queries Report in GA.